Mo-ASayed/Team-Alpha/README.md

 ### 🛠️ Task/Assignment 📝

 1. **Repository Setup**
-   - Set up a GitHub repository, ensuring files are well-organized and a clear README is present for easy navigation.
+   - Set up a GitHub repository, ensuring files are well-organised and a clear README is present for easy navigation.

-2. **Containerization**
+2. **Containerisation**
    - Create a Dockerfile following best practices.
-Use **multi-stage builds** if applicable to optimize the container image.
+Use **multi-stage builds** if applicable to optimise the container image.
 Push the image to **ECR** or **DockerHub** with a robust tagging strategy.

 3. **Infrastructure as Code (IaC) with Terraform**
    - Provision all AWS resources using **Terraform** with modular configurations for reusability.
 Ensure that ECS is set up to handle scalability and load management, and configure **Route 53** for DNS and **AWS Certificate Manager** for HTTPS.